Nissan bought the company producing the first Datson in 1933, changing the car’s spelling to Datsun at that time.

 The Nissan Sentra and Nisan Micra are popular Nissan models in Canada.
 They are both ranked among the top twenty best-selling cars in Canada.
-Nissan Sentra is ranked tenth in the list while the Nissan Micra ranked twentieth.
+Nissan Sentra is ranked tenth in the list while Nissan Micra ranked twentieth.

 Safety Of Nissan Cars

 When selecting a vehicle, safety is one of the most important factors to consider.
-Some of the safety features in popular Nissan models include front-seat mounted torso airbags, anti-lock system (ABS), side airbags, rearview camera, forward collision warning, lane departure warning, body structure, front and rear head curtain airbags, electronic stability control, and child safety locks.
+Some of the safety features in popular Nissan models include front-seat-mounted torso airbags, anti-lock system (ABS), side airbags, a rearview camera, forward collision warning, lane departure warning, body structure, front, and rear head curtain airbags, electronic stability control, and child safety locks.